Malaysia Pharma Registration: What International Firms Need to Know

 Traditional products encompass herbal and natural remedies, which have been used historically for health and well-being.
 To be registered, these products must meet safety and quality standards, and often need to demonstrate a history of traditional use.
 Health supplements, which include vitamins, minerals, and other nutritional products, are also regulated in the country.

 These products must be safe for consumption and their labels must not make any unsubstantiated health claims.
-The Malaysian government, through the NPRA and MOH, ensures that the registration process for these categories is robust and that all products on the market are safe for public consumption.
+The Malaysian government, through the NPRA and MOH, ensures a robust registration process, guaranteeing that all products on the market are safe for public consumption.

 Key Stages of Registration Process